elena-zampieri/disaster_response/README.md

     3. API integration

 ## Files
-The repository contains three folders, one for each step
+The repository contains three folders, one for each step:

-    ### 1. Data
+    - **Data**
     Contains the csv files with the data disaster_categories.csv and disaster_messages.csv.
-The file process_data.py with the ETL code
+The file process_data.py with the ETL code.

-    ### 2. Models
+    - **Models**
-    Contains the file train_classifier.py with the model code
+    Contains the file train_classifier.py with the model code.

-    ### 3. App
+    - **App**
-    Contains the file run.py that runs the API integration
+    Contains the file run.py that runs the API integration.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up the database and model.